What will the Maryborough and District Hospital redevelopment deliver?

 Read the community survey report.

-The Maryborough and District Hospital redevelopment is a major construction project.
-It is expected there will be some temporary impacts that may affect the local community when major construction starts.
+It is expected there will be some temporary impacts that may affect the community during main works construction.
+Main works construction is now underway.

-Temporary impacts are likely to include:
+Temporary impacts may include:

 - increased vehicle and people movement in the area